 Varying Severity for Car Accident Injuries

-- How the person’s body was facing in the car (straight ahead versus turned around or to the side)
+- How each person in the car was positioned at the time of impact (straight ahead versus turned around or to the side)

-- Whether the car had airbags
+- Whether or not the vehicle had functioning airbags

-- How fast the vehicle(s) was going at the time of impact
+- How fast each involved vehicle was traveling at the time of impact

 Common Car Accident Injuries

-Soft Tissue Injuries
+4. Soft Tissue Injuries